hortonworks/cloudbreak-docs/docs/onprem.md

 Follow these steps to install Cloudbreak Deployer on your operating system.

->The instructions below are for CentOS.
-If you are using a differnt OS, perform equivalent steps.
+> **Note:** The instructions below are for CentOS.
+If you are using a different OS, perform equivalent steps.

 ## Minimum and Recommended System Requirements